nickmeet/moodle-box/README.md

 Export books as IMS but import chapters.

 (backup does not back up wiki pages.
 Slideshow does not work.
-Subchapters cannot be imported as sub-chapters.)
+Subchapters cannot be imported as sub-chapters.
+Moodle supports flv video format.)